 1. Grabs Attention within Seconds

 In this world where the content is more abundant than water, it’s too easy for anyone’s attention to be snapped away in the blink of an eye.
 Just another feed, a single refresh, or a pop-up from somewhere else, and just like that, the bubble that you created after investing so many efforts is popped.

 UGC works seamlessly because even if something ‘made up’ comes upfront, the consumer is more likely to trust what is actually experienced by the actual user.

 As per Tintup – When customers create and share content on social media channels, they get 28% higher engagement against any standard company posts.

-Especially when it comes to fashion brands, user generated content strategy is the most influential strategy that can easily build trust.
+Especially when it comes to fashion brands, UGC strategy is the most influential strategy that can easily build trust.
 People need complete insight into the quality, fit, colors, and if the product is the same as shown.
 User generated content strategy simply qualifies the product to be perfect to buy or not.

 2. It’s more authentic